gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 Any number of VST3 plugins may be loaded.
 Any number of audio channels, VST3 parameters, or notes may be used.

+To change to a different program (i.e., factory-defined preset), examine the `vst3info` printout for a plugin and change the program using `vstparamset`, with the parameter ID equal to the program list ID.
+The parameter value is normalized, but will be mapped to the appropriate program number in the program list as follows.

+_Normalize_

+double normalized = program / (double) programs;

+_Denormalize_

+int program = min (programs, normalized * (programs + 1));

+This however does not seem to work with the VST3 SDK example programs, and they also do not work properly in the Reaper host.

+At this time the best practice for changing the preset of a VST3 plugin in Csound is as follows:

+  1. Open the plugin in its standalone mode (if it has one) or in a VST3 host such as Reaper.
+  2. Edit the parameters interactively until you achieve a sound you want to use.
+Save the current state of the parameters as a user-defined preset.
+  3. In Csound, use vst3presetload to load your custom preset.
+  4. Alternatively, simply uset vst3paramset to send all the parameter changes that you need to define your preset before you play any notes, or define a Csound instrument that will send such parameters for you from your score.

 ## Example

 ### vst3-opcodes.csd